Strength Evaluation

 Argument A

 October 7 would have never happened if it weren't for the deeply oppressive policies undertaken by the Israeli government over the past decades.
 This includes the complete blockade of Gaza, the expansion of unlawful settlements in the West Bank despite U.S. objections, and regular provocations at Masjid Al-Aqsa—a site sacred to Muslims.
 These places are part of Palestine, and Gazans consider them their homeland, as reflected in the name of the operation, “Al-Aqsa Storm.”
-Therefore, one cannot claim that such violations are unrelated to the events of October 7 committed by Gazans.
+Therefore, one cannot claim that such violations are unrelated to the events of October 7.

 Israelis often cite security concerns to justify their actions.
 However, seizing other people's land is blatantly illegal (also see this) and is not self-defense.
 It will make bad precedent if countries start to occupy other countries and start making settlements there in the name of self-defense.